$L^{\alpha-1}$ distance between two one-dimensional stochastic differential equations with drift terms driven by a symmetric $\alpha$-stable process: Introduction

 Our work directly confronts these challenges by developing a unified framework that successfully incorporates both non-zero drift and time-dependent coefficients.
 This framework integrates the pioneering method of Komatsu \cite{Komatsu} for pathwise uniqueness with transition density estimates from Knopova and Kulik \cite{KULIK}, using a smooth approximation $\ude$ of the function $u(x)=|x|^{\alpha-1}$.
 The key technical innovation of this paper is the extension of this method to handle SDEs with non-zero and time-dependent drift terms.
 This extension is non-trivial.
-While the original framework was effective for the zero-drift case (see \cite{Nakagawa}), the introduction of a drift term—especially a time-dependent one—creates additional terms that cannot be controlled by existing estimates.
-Our main contribution is twofold.
-First, we establish a new, sharper estimate for the derivative $|\ude'|$ (see Inequality \eqref{ude'ineq}).
-This is the crucial technical tool required to bound the new terms arising from the drift.
-Second, we introduce a strategic optimization procedure for the auxiliary parameters $\eps>0$ and $\delta>1$.
+While the original framework was effective for the zero-drift case (see \cite{Nakagawa}), the introduction of a drift term creates additional terms that cannot be controlled by existing estimates.
+The genuine novelty of this paper lies in two main contributions that overcome this challenge.
+First, and most critically, we establish a new, sharper derivative estimate for the mollified auxiliary function (inequality \eqref{ude'ineq}).
+This inequality is the technical core of our work.
+It provides a refined bound that is essential for decomposing the drift term into a manageable, recursive part and a part related to the direct coefficient difference.
+Without this estimate, the application of Gronwall's inequality to the recursive drift term would not be possible, and the entire stability argument would fail.
+Second, building on this new estimate, we introduce a strategic optimization procedure for the auxiliary parameters $\eps>0$ and $\delta>1$.
 These parameters are chosen not as constants, but as functions of the coefficient differences themselves.
 This dynamic choice is essential for balancing the diverging terms in our stability inequality, ultimately leading to the explicit convergence rates in our main theorem.
 This refined approach enables a unified treatment of both drift and jump coefficients, allowing us to derive quantitative stability bounds that hold beyond the zero-drift and time-independent setting.
-Furthermore, we apply this stability analysis to investigate convergence in probability, leveraging properties of quasi-martingales \cite{Kurtz} to establish a rate of uniform convergence between solution paths.
+Furthermore, we apply this stability analysis to investigate convergence in probability, leveraging properties of quasi-martingales \cite{Kurtz} to establish a rate of uniform convergence between solution paths in probability.
+It is important to note the nature of our stability result.
+Our framework is intentionally asymmetric: we begin with a well-understood, time-homogeneous baseline process and quantify its stability under time-dependent perturbations.
+This approach models the common practical question of how a standard, established model behaves when subjected to more complex, non-autonomous influences.
+Consequently, our main theorem should be interpreted as a sensitivity estimate for a baseline model against a broad class of time-dependent perturbations.

 The remainder of this paper is organized as follows.
 Section \ref{Notaion} establishes the notation and preliminary results used throughout the paper.
 We recall key estimates for the transition density of the solution to SDE \eqref{SDE}, based on the work of Knopova and Kulik \cite{KULIK}.
 In Section \ref{distance}, we present and prove our first main result: a quantitative estimate for the $L^{\alpha-1}(\Omega)$ distance between two solutions.
 This section contains the core of our technical analysis, including the proof that relies on the new estimate for the approximating function.
 Section \ref{distanceprob} is devoted to our second main result, which addresses the stability of solutions in the sense of convergence in probability.
 We introduce the concept of quasi-martingales and apply their properties to derive a rate of uniform convergence.
 Finally, Section \ref{Appendices} contains the proofs of several technical lemmas that are essential for the arguments in the main sections, including the detailed derivation of our new estimate for the derivative of the mollified function.